McAfee WebAdvisor: Games and quizzes

 In March 2006, McAfee launched a JavaScript-based quiz which has users pick between sites rated as safe and unsafe.

-A flash-based memory training game called "WebQuest" was launched around 2007.
+A flash-based memory training game called WebQuest was launched around 2007.

 Studies and research

-SiteAdvisor has published various reports regarding online threats such as typosquatting, where mistyped domains may lead to sites ranging from harmless pay-per-click and domain parking sites to pornographic and malware sites.
+WebAdvisor has published various reports regarding online threats such as typosquatting, where mistyped domains may lead to sites ranging from harmless pay-per-click and domain parking sites to pornographic and malware sites.

 Criticism

 False negatives

-The very nature of SiteAdvisor and the long periods between site crawls mean that even if the SiteAdvisor tests were 100% accurate a Green rating offers no guarantee of safety.
-Malicious code and browser exploits often spread fast over large numbers of websites, meaning a Green rating may not be up to date and may provide a false sense of security.
+The very nature of WebAdvisor and the long periods between site crawls mean that, even if the WebAdvisor tests were 100% accurate, a Safe rating offers no guarantee of safety.
+Malicious code and browser exploits often spread fast over large numbers of websites, meaning a Safe rating may not be up to date and provide a false sense of security.
+To resolve this, McAfee WebAdvisor now uses McAfee's AI technology to analyze site content before a website is opened.